RustyYato/RustyYato.github.io/_posts/2021-02-11-Type-Families.md

     F: Fn(A) -> B + Copy;
 ```

 Next we have this monstrous function!
-This will be easier to expain if we have a concrete family.
+This will be easier to explain if we have a concrete family.

 ```rust
 /// for `OptionFamily`